joelparkerhenderson/statement-of-work/README.md

 ### Location of work, work site, and delivery point

-Identifies where the work is expected to be completed.
+Identify where the work is expected to be completed.
 This also specifies the location of hardware and software and where people will meet to perform the work.

-The following language might be used:
+Example language:

 * Due to existing workload and deadlines, all personnel assigned to any Contract must be ready to work in close and frequent contact with the Client's personnel.
 The work will be performed at the Contractor's location.

 ### Language of work

-Identifies if the work must be conducted in a particular language, or languages, and if so by which role or for which task.
+Identify if the work must be conducted in a particular language, or languages, and if so by which role or for which task.

 ### Special requirements